Recreation Park (Pittsburgh): Cycling

-Pirates owner Barney Dreyfuss secured a lease on the park in 1901 in a bid to keep the upstart American League from establishing a competing baseball franchise in Pittsburgh.
-Hoping also to profit from the grounds, Dreyfuss put in a modern bicycle track to be used for motor-paced races featuring the stars of the sport.
+Pirates owner Barney Dreyfuss secured a lease on the park in 1901 to block the upstart American League from establishing a competing baseball franchise in Pittsburgh.
+To monetize the grounds, Dreyfuss installed a modern bicycle track to be used for motor-paced races featuring the stars of the sport.
 Baseball umpire and boxing referee Tim Hurst managed the facility, which opened in May 1902 under a name variously spelled as "Colosseum" or "Coliseum."
 The track, a smooth wooden oval with 20 ft bankings, encompassed a multipurpose field.
 Surrounding the track was new seating for 7,000 spectators, including covered grandstands on the north and south sides and open bleachers.
-The venture was not long in proving a failure: Cycling did not catch on as a spectator sport, and the stadium's alternative use as a football venue was less than lucrative.
-No longer fearing an invasion by an opposition baseball team, Dreyfuss let the lease expire in April 1904.
+The venture proved a failure: Cycling did not catch on as a spectator sport, and although the stadium found alternative use as a football venue, there was not enough football to bring sufficient revenue.
+No longer fearing an invasion by the American League, Dreyfuss let the lease expire in April 1904.
 The track was torn down and the grounds turned back over to the owners.